Ronald Torreyes: Minnesota Twins (2019)

-Philadelphia Phillies
+Philadelphia Phillies (2020–2022)

 The Philadelphia Phillies signed Torreyes to a minor-league contract on January 7, 2020, with an invitation to spring training and a chance to make the final roster.
 The cancellation of the 2020 Minor League Baseball season due to the COVID-19 pandemic meant that certain minor league designees like Torreyes spent the season at an alternate training site in the Lehigh Valley.
 On September 11, 2020, Neil Walker was designated for assignment and Torreyes was called up to take his place, in order to provide what manager Joe Girardi called "more defensive flexibility" – between the utility players, Torreyes had more experience at shortstop and center field, where the Phillies had been falling short.
 The selection was short-lived: Torreyes went 1-for-7 before being designated for assignment on September 15.
 He cleared waivers and was outrighted to Lehigh Valley.

 On December 4, 2020, Torreyes signed another minor-league deal with the Phillies.
 After Scott Kingery was optioned to the minors on March 29, Torreyes was officially named to the Phillies' opening day roster.
 After making five plate appearances in the first 15 games of the 2021 season, Torreyes spent nearly a month on the COVID-19 injured list; he had tested positive for the virus, but was asymptomatic, and when he returned to the lineup on May 18, Torreyes scored his first RBI hit since 2018.
 He followed this performance with his first home run in four years on June 1, 2021, in the Phillies' 17–3 rout of the Cincinnati Reds.
 Torreyes continued to excel both offensively and defensively as the Phillies season progressed, filling in for Didi Gregorius and Alec Bohm when the infielders were sidelined with injury and illness.
 He started in 31 out of 46 games between his return from the COVID-19 list and the MLB All-Star Game break, batting .270 in that span with three home runs and 18 RBIs.
 He finished the season batting .242 in 111 games, with seven home runs and 41 RBIs in 318 at bats.
 Torreyes split time among a number of positions, with 50 appearances at third base, 44 at shortstop, 11 at second base, one in center field, and two pitching appearances.
 On November 5, Torreyes was one of six Phillies outrighted off of the 40-man roster who opted for free agency rather than a demotion to the Triple-A Lehigh Valley IronPigs.

-Torreyes signed a minor-league contract to rejoin the Phillies on March 20, 2022.
-He was released on April 24, 2022.
+The Phillies signed Torreyes to a minor league contract on March 20, 2022, and he was expected to compete with Johan Camargo for a major-league roster spot.
+After failing to make the major league roster, Torreyes instead saw a diminished role with the IronPigs, and when Bryson Stott's demotion to Triple-A further limited his playing time, Torreyes requested and was granted his release from the organization on April 27.